Haeata-Ash/hanky/README.md

 ## Usage

-Hanki can be used as both a command line application and a library.
+Hanky can be used as both a command line application and a library.

 - If you want to do something more complex than simply adding cards directly from files, such as generating speech, querying an api or performing other operations at runtime, see the [Library Tutorial](#library-tutorial)